modernben/forge-docs/1.0/sites/commands.md

 - The date and time of execution.
 - The status of the command.

-From the Command History table, it's also possible to view the output of the command, and re-run the command.
+From the Command History table, it's also possible to view the output of the command and re-run the command.

 ## Commands vs. Recipes

-Whilst [Recipes](/1.0/servers/recipes.md) allow you to also run arbitrary Bash scripts on your servers, Commands differ in a few, but important ways:
+While [Recipes](/1.0/servers/recipes.md) also allow you to run arbitrary Bash scripts on your servers, Commands differ in a few, but important ways:

-- Recipes run at a server level, i.e. they cannot dynamically change into a site's directory unless you already know the directory ahead of time.
+- Recipes run at a server level.
+In other words, they cannot dynamically change into a site's directory unless you already know the directory ahead of time.
-- Recipes can be ran at a `root` user level.
-Commands only run as the site's user, which in most cases will be `forge` unless the site is isolated.
+- Recipes can run using the `root` user.
+Commands only run as the site's user, which in most cases will be `forge` unless the site is "isolated".
 - Recipes are better equipped for running larger Bash scripts.
-Commands focus on running a quick command such as `php artisan config:cache`.
+Commands focus on running short commands, such as `php artisan config:cache`.